 Wayne Art Center Policies and Information

-- Wayne Art Center is continuing to monitor the infection rates in our county, the surrounding counties, and in our state.
-The current rate of Covid infections in our area has declined dramatically.
+Wayne Art Center is continuing to monitor the infection rates in our county, the surrounding counties, and in our state.
+The current rate of Covid hospitalizations in our area has declined dramatically.

-- Should the infection rate increase, and masks become mandatory, appropriate masks would be required to be worn covering the nose and mouth when inside the Wayne Art Center facility.
+Should the hospitalization and infection rate increase, masks may become mandatory.
+In this case, appropriate masks would be required to be worn covering the nose and mouth when inside the Wayne Art Center facility.
 No refunds will be issued due to a change in mask policy.

 Classes and Workshops

 - Tuition is due in full when registering for classes and workshops.
 Tuition will not be prorated.

 - Wayne Art Center reserves the right to cancel or postpone any program or activity due to insufficient enrollment, faculty availability, or any other unforeseen circumstance.

 - If Wayne Art Center cancels the class or workshop, payment will be refunded in full or credited to a future class.

 - No adjustments will be made for student absences.
 Refunds and credits cannot be issued for classes missed because of illness, personal emergencies, or any other event beyond Wayne Art Center’s control.

 - Wayne Art Center reserves the right to substitute instructors as needed.
 Classes canceled due to teachers’ absences or weather will have a make-up class scheduled.